- Indexed In: PubMed, Google Scholar, HINARI, and DOAJ

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Global Advances in Health and Medicine utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+Global Advances in Health and Medicine utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor who then makes the final decision.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.

 Global Advances in Health and Medicine is committed to delivering high quality, fast peer review for your paper, and as such has partnered with Publons.
 Publons is a third party service that seeks to track, verify and give credit for peer review.
 Reviewers for Global Advances in Health and Medicine can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
 For more information visit the Publons website.